Soldotna, Alaska: History

 In 1964, the Kenai Peninsula College, the Kenai Peninsula Borough government, and the Kenai Peninsula Borough School District were formed.

 The city experienced rapid population growth in the 1960s through the 1990s as a result of its location at the intersection of two major highways and due to development of the oil industry on the Kenai Peninsula.
-As the city and the oil industry have matured, population growth has somewhat slowed, although the city experienced more growth from 2000-2010 than during the previous decade.
+As the city and the oil industry have matured, population growth has somewhat slowed, although the city experienced more growth from 2000 to 2010 than during the previous decade.
 In 2016, it was granted home rule.

 Geography

 Soldotna is located at 60°29′12″N 151°4′31″W (60.486617, −151.075373), on the banks of the Kenai River on the Kenai Peninsula of Alaska.
 It is named after nearby Soldotna Creek.
 There are multiple theories explaining the origin of the word "Soldotna"; these include the variant "Soldatna", which was the prevalent spelling of the community's name during the 1950s and 1960s.

 According to the United States Census Bureau, the city has a total area of 7.4 sqmi, of which 6.9 sqmi of it is land and 0.5 sqmi of it (6.34%) is water.